Graduate Admission Requirements

-- A baccalaureate degree from an accredited institution (C.A.S./Educational Leadership candidates will also need a master's degree.)
+- A baccalaureate degree from an accredited institution (Educational Leadership candidates (SBL and SDL Programs), Teacher Leadership Graduate Certificate Program, and Clinical Mental Health Counseling C.A.S.
+Program will also need a master's degree.)

 - A grade point average of at least 2.5 on a 4.0 scale (Consult each program for its grade point requirement.
 No graduate programs at SUNY Plattsburgh accept an undergraduate grade point average below 2.5.
 It is not possible to raise your grade point average after you have finished your undergraduate degree.)